ondrejhonus/vege-dreams/content/about.md

 ---

 What's this site about?
 Well food of course!
 I love to cook and bake, and I would love to share my recipes with others.

-The recipes are **all vegan**, and most of the tend to be made with seasonal ingredients.
-I do usually make them **as healthy as possible**, but I also like to make some treats every now and then.
+The recipes are **all vegan**.
+I do usually make them *as healthy as possible*, but I also like to make some treats every now and then.
 I mostly aim to keep the description to the point and short.
 Also, I tend to mention some basic rules of the dish and which ingredients are optional.

 The problem with most cooking sites is that they **tend to be very cluttered** and filled with ads.
 Everything takes ages to load and